Hierarchical Distributed Architecture for the Least Allan Variance Atomic Timing: Problem Statement

 \subsection{System Modeling}

 Consider an ensemble of MACs, whose label set is denoted by $\mathcal{N}:=\{1,\ldots,N\}$.
 We denote the variables by the subscript $i$ to indicate their correspondence to the $i$th MAC, unless otherwise noted.
-Experimental observations \cite{galleani2008tutorial} have shown that the time series of their clock reading deviations relative to an ideal time reference, denoted as $h_i(t)$, can be mathematically modeled as
+Experimental observations \cite{galleani2008tutorial} show that the free-running time series of their clock reading deviations relative to an ideal time reference, denoted by $h_i(t)$, can be modeled as

-where $c_{i0}$ and $c_{i1}$ are scalar constants of the initial value, $v_{i1}(t) $ and $v_{i2}(t)$ are white frequency noise and random walk frequency noise, whose standard deviations are $\sigma_{i1}$ and $\sigma_{i2}$, respectively.
+where $c_{i1}$ and $c_{i2}$ are scalar constants, $v_{i1}(t) $ and $v_{i2}(t)$ are white frequency noise and random walk frequency noise, whose standard deviations are $\sigma_{i1}$ and $\sigma_{i2}$, respectively.
 This integral equation model can be represented by a second-order stochastic system as